Deoxyribonuclease: Other diseases

 Sepsis is a life-threatening inflammatory disease caused by the body's extreme response to an infection.
 The body begins to attack itself as an inflammatory response encompasses the human body.
-As a result, high levels of ecDNA have been associated with the bloodstream and therefore, researchers have looked to DNase as an appropriate treatment.
+As a result, high levels of eDNA have been associated with the bloodstream and therefore, researchers have looked to DNase as an appropriate treatment.
 Studies have shown that DNase was successful in disrupting NETs and decreasing inflammatory responses.
 More research on the type and time of administration is needed to further establish DNase as an official treatment.

 Systemic lupus erythematosus (SLE) is an autoimmune disease that results in auto-antibody generation causing inflammation that results in damage to organs, joints, and kidneys.
 SLE has been linked with low levels of DNase I as apoptotic cells become self-antigens in this disease.
 DNase I has been investigated as a possible treatment to decrease the amount of apoptotic debris in the human system.
 It has been suggested that their difficulty might be due to the inability for the enzyme to break down the cell membrane of chromatin.
 Studies have shown conflicting results on this treatment, however, further research is being conducted to examine the therapeutic benefits of DNase I.

-Anti-tumor treatment.
 DNase is known to hold anti-tumor effects due to its ability to break down DNA.
 High levels of DNA are found to be in cancer patients' blood, suggesting that DNase I might be a possible treatment.
-There is still a lack of understanding as to why there are such high levels of ecDNA and whether or not DNase will act as an effective treatment.
+There is still a lack of understanding as to why there are such high levels of eDNA and whether or not DNase will act as an effective treatment.
 Several mice studies have shown positive results in anti-tumor progression utilizing intravenous DNase I. However, more investigations need to be carried out before being introduced to the public.